thcasey3/lrengine/docs/_sources/auto_examples/example.rst.txt

         date_format="YYYYMMDD",  # (optional) give the format of any date strings in the file or folder names )

 ..
-GENERATED FROM PYTHON SOURCE LINES 56-58
+GENERATED FROM PYTHON SOURCE LINES 57-59

 Pass the **'lrobject'** to the user defined function to add **'frame'** to the **'lrobject'**, then print the **'head()'** of **'frame'**,

 ..
-GENERATED FROM PYTHON SOURCE LINES 58-60
+GENERATED FROM PYTHON SOURCE LINES 59-61

 .. code-block:: default

     lrobject.drive()
     print(lrobject.frame.head())

 ..
-GENERATED FROM PYTHON SOURCE LINES 63-64
+GENERATED FROM PYTHON SOURCE LINES 64-65

 Add to **'lrobject'** a dictionary that is a map of the parent directory,

 ..
-GENERATED FROM PYTHON SOURCE LINES 64-65
+GENERATED FROM PYTHON SOURCE LINES 65-66

 .. code-block:: default

     lrobject.map_directory()

 ..
-GENERATED FROM PYTHON SOURCE LINES 68-72
+GENERATED FROM PYTHON SOURCE LINES 69-73

 Create a seaborn.scatterplot correlating the two outputs.
 Replace **'None'** for hue with date_delta if it exists in your **'frame'**, or maybe with a third output if you have more than two.
 The **'seaborn_args'** dictionary should have keys that are the arguments that would be given to **seaborn.scatterplot** and any allowed values according to seaborn docs,

 ..
-GENERATED FROM PYTHON SOURCE LINES 72-73
+GENERATED FROM PYTHON SOURCE LINES 73-74

 .. code-block:: default